jillzhou88/WebApp-PHP-JZ-test/README.txt

 -------

 This is a business website, showing basic functions with php as server programming language.
+Database: MySQL
+IDE:NetBeans
+Server: Apache

+Database is not uoloaded

 -------
 This is beta version.